exercism/v3/languages/python/exercises/concept/conditionals/.docs/after.md

 ## Additional information

 In the `if` clause python strictly doesn't need a `True/False` value.
-This will become evidenet with the following example.
+This will become evident with the following example.

 ```python